anish-shanbhag/mancala-neural-networks/README.md

-# mancala-deep-q-learning
+# mancala-q-learning
-work in progress
+This project is currently a work in progress - this README will be updated eventually.